Esri/cityengine/_plugins/vitruvio.md

-legal: <ul><li>Vitruvio is under the same license as the included <a href="https://github.com/Esri/esri-cityengine-sdk#licensing" target="_blank">CityEngine SDK</a>.</li><li>An exception is the Vitruvio source code (without CityEngine SDK, binaries, or object code), which is licensed under the Apache License, Version 2.0 (the “License”); you may not use this work except in compliance with the License.
-You may obtain a copy of the License at <a href="http://www.apache.org/licenses/LICENSE-2.0" target="_blank">http://www.apache.org/licenses/LICENSE-2.0</a>.</li></ul>
+legal: <ul><li>Vitruvio is free for personal, educational, and non-commercial use.
+Commercial use requires at least one commercial license of the latest CityEngine version installed in the organization.
+Redistribution or web service offerings are not allowed unless expressly permitted.</li><li>Vitruvio is under the same license as the included <a href="https://github.com/Esri/esri-cityengine-sdk#licensing" target="_blank">CityEngine SDK</a>.</li><li>All content in the "Examples" directory/section is licensed under the APACHE 2.0 license.
+You may obtain a copy of this license at<a href="http://www.apache.org/licenses/LICENSE-2.0" target="_blank">http://www.apache.org/licenses/LICENSE-2.0</a>.</li><li>For questions or enquiries, please contact <a href= "mailto:@esri.com">@esri.com</a></li></ul>

 ---